TM-MM-Analysis/.github/profile/README.md

 TTNT2 = m2start - m1start
 ```

-## Therapy Duration: Duration between the start and end of treatment
+## Therapy Duration: Duration between the start and end of a treatment

 |      Therapy duration or TDX   |       Start   |        End      |
 | :----------------------------: | ------------- |:---------------:|